Mike Sullivan (American football coach): Denver Broncos (2018)

-Pittsburgh Steelers (2021-present)
+Pittsburgh Steelers (2021–2024)

 On February 4, 2021, Sullivan was hired by the Steelers as quarterbacks coach.
+After the firing of offensive coordinator Matt Canada on November 21, 2023, Sullivan was designated as the team's primary play-caller for the remainder of the season, with running backs coach Eddie Faulkner taking over as interim offensive coordinator.

+As of April 2025 Sullivan is no longer listed on the official Steelers website as part of the coaching staff.

 Administrative career

 On March 19, 2020, Sullivan returned to West Point as the football team's Director of Recruiting.

 Personal life

 Sullivan is a purple belt in Brazilian Jiu Jitsu.
 He also graduated from U.S. Army Ranger School.
 He is a 1989 graduate of the United States Military Academy and classmate of Gregory D. Gadson.